Mellanox/nvidia-k8s-ipam/README.md

 A node daemon provides GRPC service, which nv-ipam CNI plugin uses to request IP address allocation/deallocation.
 IPs are allocated from the provided IP Block assigned by ipam-controller for the node.
-To determine the cluster unique IP Block for the defined IP Pool, ipam-node watches K8s API for the Node object and extracts IP Block information from node annotation.
+To determine the cluster unique IP Block for the defined IP Pool, ipam-node watches K8s API for the IPPool objects and extracts IP Block information from IPPool Status.

 ### nv-ipam